SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_schema.rst

    SELECT * FROM staging.users;

-Altering the default schema for a role
+Altering the Default Schema for a Role
 -----------------------------------------
+The following example shows an example of the syntax for altering the default schema for a role:

 .. code-block:: postgres